 The 11th edition of the Shanghai Biennale (SHB 11) opens to the public on 12 November 2016 under the chief curatorship of the New Delhi-based Raqs Media Collective.
-Anchored by the idea of biennale making as a form of posing questions, the SHB 11 is titled Why Not Ask Again: Arguments, Counter-arguments, and Stories.
+Anchored by the idea of biennial-making as a form of posing questions, the SHB 11 is titled Why Not Ask Again: Arguments, Counter-arguments, and Stories.

 Both the curatorial narratives and the artists that take part in these mega-scale events are often repetitively framed, insofar as they become merely symbolic of today's wider socio-political events.
-This situation has lead me to think about the idea of exhaustion as a way to frame contemporaneity within a biennale context.
+This situation led me to think about the idea of exhaustion as a way to frame contemporaneity within a biennial context.
 The moment of exhaustion is a generative state where existing imaginary resources are burnt out and in order to proceed new forms must be invented.
-Does the conceptual premise of the 11th Shanghai Biennale ‘Why not ask again’ allude to and develop from this productive condition of exhaustion?
+Does the conceptual premise of the 11th Shanghai Biennale, 'Why not ask again', allude to and develop from this productive condition of exhaustion?

 Exhaustion has emerged as a provocative turn in thought in the last few years.
 It has been tagged to the concept of labouring bodies, and has found itself annotating the destiny of hydrocarbons, immaterial labour, fresh water, minerals, the ozone layer and oxygen, among many other things.
 Meanwhile, the global GDP in 2013 was over 75 trillion dollars.
 In 1990 it was 28 trillion dollars, and in 1950, 4 trillion dollars.
 These shifts emerge from complicated calculations that tell us some things and also do not tell us something else.
-We are in the midst of an unprecedented acceleration in productivity, labour processes, access to raw materials, mobility, deployment and the distribution of surplus.
+We are in the midst of an unprecedented acceleration in productivity, labour processes, access to raw materials, mobility, deployment, and the distribution of surplus.
 Art is in some measure a site, a spike, within this seismic upheaval.
 This shift—what we in Raqs call 'threshold time'—overflows with excess and exhaustion, extension and shrinkage, boom and bust.
 There is no Archimedean point outside its jagged edge.

 On the other hand, this time of exhaustion is also the time of another kind of renewal—the emergence of new journals, of new film festivals, new student groups, new sites of de-occupation, new friends, and new recipes are all very welcome.
 They show an inherent desire for lateral extensions and expressions.
 They make us move.

-Relentless conversations with so many people across disciplines, practices and borders bring energy, confusion and insights.
-Lantian Xie, an artist based in Dubai, captured this elegantly in a social media post: 'A few weeks ago, I spent some time in Shanghai with the biennale's curatorial team.
+Relentless conversations with so many people across disciplines, practices, and borders bring energy, confusion and insights.
+Lantian Xie, an artist based in Dubai, captured this elegantly in a social media post: 'A few weeks ago, I spent some time in Shanghai with the biennial's curatorial team.
 At some point in our conversations, their words seemed to pull apart and loosen their shapes, turning into tempos, melodies, interruptions, syncopations.
 It was then that I began to suspect that I was in fact in the company of a jazz band in full swing'.
-Making a biennale can possibly become a weave of praise, of other dissimilar sensibilities and improvisations.
+Making a biennial can possibly become a weave of praise, of other dissimilar sensibilities and improvisations.

 Why Not Ask Again does not affirm or negate—or elide over—the present pandemonium.
 It is trying to bring into play a panoply of vantage points, itineraries, and imaginaries.
 It seeks to foreground a way to tap into subterranean and imperceptible forces, perceptional edges, hibernating conversations and interrupted journeys, as it leaps into heretical historical detours, into speculative geographies.